claytonbarnette/self-learning/links.md

 8. [Source Code Heaven](#source-code-heaven)

-# The Base 6 Languages (PPNGRJ)
+# The Base 6 Languages
-These Programming Languages are what I call the base 6 because the are supported by most of the cloud providers GCP, Azure, AWS, IBM and others.
-I refer to this language stack as the *"PPeanut butter aNd GRape Jelly (or Jam)"* Stack.
+These 6 Programming Languages are what I call the **"Base 6"** languages because they are supported by most of the cloud providers GCP, Azure, AWS, IBM and others.
+I refer to this language stack as the *"PPeanut butter aNd GRape Jelly (or Jam)"* Stack (PPNGRJ).
 You have to know one one of these to be functional as a developer.

 - **[Python]**
 - **[PHP]**